Indiana vs. Tennessee Tech Predictions & Picks - Women's NCAA Tournament First Round

 Indiana vs. Tennessee Tech Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game features the Indiana Hoosiers (27-3) and the Tennessee Tech Golden Eagles (23-9) clashing at Assembly Hall in what is expected to be a one-sided matchup, with a projected 84-54 win for heavily favored Indiana according to our computer prediction.
-Game time is at 11:30 AM ET on March 18.
+Saturday's contest that pits the Indiana Hoosiers (27-3) against the Tennessee Tech Golden Eagles (23-9) at Assembly Hall is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 84-54 in favor of Indiana, who is heavily favored by our model.
+Tipoff is at 11:30 AM ET on March 18.

-Their last time out, the Hoosiers lost 79-75 to Ohio State on Saturday.

 Indiana vs. Tennessee Tech Game Info